-Cornwall has a glorious and varied coastline, with 250 miles of dramatic cliffs, stunning beaches, incredible wildlife and secret coves once used by smugglers.
+Cornwall has a glorious and varied coastline on the southwestern tip of England, with 250mi (402km) of dramatic cliffs, stunning beaches, incredible wildlife and secret coves once used by smugglers.
 But which beaches are the pick of the crop?
-Our guide to the top ten gives you the lowdown.
+From Perranporth to Sennan Cove, Culture Trip gives you the top 10.

-Considered by many to be home to Cornwall’s best beach, Perranporth is a charming little seaside resort on the north coast around eight miles from Newquay, with vibrant cafés and restaurants and a sweeping golden sandy bay that stretches for two miles.
-The waves are great for swimmers and surfers; lifeguards are out on patrol in the summer and there’s usually two designated safe swimming areas.
+Considered by many to be home to Cornwall’s best beach, Perranporth is a charming little seaside resort on the north coast around 8mi (13km) from Newquay, with vibrant cafes and restaurants and a sweeping golden sandy bay that stretches for 2mi (3km).
+The waves are great for swimmers and surfers; lifeguards are out on patrol in the summer, and there are usually two designated safe swimming areas.
 There’s even a pub on the beach for when you need to cool down, as well as a natural, open-air seawater swimming pool that warms in the sunshine.
-Most people flock to the southern end of the beach and it can get really busy so if the crowds are too much head towards Penhale Sands.
+Most people flock to the southern end of the beach, and it can get really busy, so if the crowds are too much, head towards Penhale Sands.

-Stunning Kynance Cove on the Lizard Peninsular is one of Cornwall’s most photographed and painted vistas.
-The coastline is ruggedly beautiful with brilliant clear bluey green water, moss-covered stacks, colourful wild flowers and a striking rock formation – the local serpentine stone – which is dark green veined with white and red.
-Just a short distance away during low tide to the north opposite Asparagus Island, there are rock pools, sea caves and good places to jump into the water.
+Stunning Kynance Cove on the Lizard Peninsula is one of Cornwall’s most photographed and painted vistas.
+The coastline is ruggedly beautiful with brilliant blue-green water, moss-covered stacks, colourful wildflowers and a striking rock formation – the local serpentine stone, which is dark green veined with white and red.
+Just a short distance away, to the north opposite Asparagus Island, there are rock pools, sea caves and good places to jump into the water.

-If you’re into watersports, or surfing, more specifically, a visit to Cornwall would not be complete without a stop at Fistral in Newquay.
-Considered the heart of the UK’s surfing scene, it’s as busy as one might expect for such an accolade.
-That means it’s not to everyone’s taste but it definitely has its pluses; a wide sandy beach, incredible waves and a buzzy, surf vibe.
+If you’re into watersports, or surfing more specifically, a visit to Cornwall would not be complete without a stop at Fistral in Newquay.
+Considered the heart of the UK’s surfing scene, this beach is as busy as one might expect for such an accolade.
+That means it’s not to everyone’s taste, but it definitely has its pluses: a wide sandy beach, incredible waves and a buzzy surf vibe.
 The beach is in three parts: South Fistral, the main beach and Little Fistral in the north, which is where you can find lots of amenities.

-Just three miles from Newquay, Watergate Bay is backed by high cliffs and is a beautiful sight.
+Just 3mi (5km) from Newquay, Watergate Bay is backed by high cliffs and is a beautiful sight.
 As with other beaches in this area, it has golden sand and decent waves for surfers, as well as rock pools for the little ones to play around in.
-It’s also a popular destination for people who want to try more ‘extreme’ water sports, such as kite surfing and kite buggying.
-For a decent snack stop, there’s The Beach Hut and Jamie Oliver’s Fifteen restaurant, which have helped put Watergate Bay on the culinary map.
+It’s also a popular destination for people who want to try more extreme water sports, such as kite surfing and kite buggying.
+For a decent snack stop, there’s the Beach Hut and Jamie Oliver’s Fifteen restaurant, which have helped put Watergate Bay on the culinary map.

 A stone’s throw from Padstow on the north coast, Polzeath is another surfing mecca and was much loved by the late poet Sir John Betjeman.
-The golden sand and shingle beach is located on quite a dramatic stretch of coastline, so do be careful near the cliffs and on your guard for strong rips during windy weather.
+This golden-sand and shingle beach is located on quite a dramatic stretch of coastline, so be careful near the cliffs and on your guard for strong rips during windy weather.
 Lifeguards are present during summer daytimes.
 There are also a few rock pools to explore, as well as a nature reserve, and it’s possible to see dolphins and puffins.
-When it’s high tide the beach pretty much disappears, so use that time to explore the local area where you’ll find good walks such as the 1.7 mile amble on the South West Coast path to Daymar Bay, which takes you near to St Enodec Church where Sir John Betjeman is buried.
+When it’s high tide, the beach pretty much disappears, so use that time to explore the local area, where you’ll find good walks such as the 1.7mi (3km) amble on the South West Coast path to Daymar Bay.
+This route takes you near St Enodec Church, where Sir John Betjeman is buried.

-Just round the corner from Land’s End on the Penwith coast, Sennen Cove is a sleepy little fishing village blessed with a shimmering mile-long beach called Whitesands Bay.
-There you’ll find crystalline blue sea that has rolling waves that draw in keen surfers due to the swell from the Atlantic.
+Just round the corner from Land’s End on the Penwith coast, Sennen Cove is a sleepy little fishing village blessed with a shimmering beach called Whitesands Bay.
+There, you’ll find the crystalline blue sea with rolling waves that draw in keen surfers due to the swell from the Atlantic.
 The cove is protected from the gales by the headland Pedn-men-du, a favourite spot for climbers.

 Praa Sands Beach

-In brilliant bright sunshine, Praa Sands is whiter than many of Cornwall’s more golden beaches, thanks to all the seashells that have been broken down into tiny pieces over the course of time.
-It’s on quite a sheltered stretch of the south coast near to Helston and in the summer months the sea is fairly flat, so it’s good for swimmers and beginner surfers rather than those experienced on a board hoping for huge waves.
+In bright sunshine, Praa Sands is whiter than many of Cornwall’s more golden beaches, thanks to all the seashells that have been broken down into tiny pieces over the course of time.
+It’s on a fairly sheltered stretch of the south coast near Helston, and in the summer months, the sea is fairly flat, so it’s good for swimmers and beginner surfers rather than more experienced surfers hoping for huge waves.
 The southerly end of the beach is known as Hendra and has a more secluded feeling.

-Visitors to picturesque, characterful St Ives are lucky to have a few beaches at their toes, as well as a wonderfully mild microclimate that can reach such heights in the summer it feels as if you’re in the Caribbean.
-The largest beach is Porthmeor, and it’s widely regarded as the finest, with Porthminster in close second.
-Both are Blue Flag awarded so are clean and well maintained but often busy with holidaymakers, families and surfers.
+Visitors to picturesque, characterful St Ives are lucky to have a few beaches at their toes, as well as a wonderfully mild microclimate that can reach such heights in the summer that it feels as if you’re in the Caribbean.
+The largest beach is Porthmeor, and it’s widely regarded as the finest, with Porthminster at a close second.
+Both are Blue Flag-awarded, so they are clean and well maintained but often busy with holidaymakers, families and surfers.
 The town centre is just a flip-flop throw away between the two if you need to top up on any sunbathing or swimming essentials.

-Although just 35 miles off the Cornish coast, the Isles of Scilly feel like somewhere much further away as they’re an unspoilt paradise unlike anywhere else in the UK.
+Although it’s just 35mi (56km) off the Cornish coast, the Isles of Scilly feel like somewhere much farther away; they’re an unspoilt paradise unlike anywhere else in the UK.
 It’s worth making the voyage across the waters on the passenger ferry from Penzance just to experience them.
-There are umpteen beautiful beaches so it’s hard to narrow down the ‘best’ one, but Porthcressa on the southern side of the islands’ ‘capital’ Hugh Town is a strong contender, with its soft fine sand, turquoise sea and snorkelling.
-Also recommended are Green Bay beach on Bryher and Appletree Bay on Tressa.
+There are umpteen beautiful beaches, so it’s hard to narrow down the best one, but Porthcressa on the southern side of the islands’ largest settlement, Hugh Town, is a strong contender, with its soft sand, turquoise sea and snorkelling opportunities.
+Other recommended beaches are Green Bay on Bryher and Appletree Bay on Tressa.